 Newgen gathers customer responses through either a telephone call or an e-mail a few days after the service, to ensure that the service experience was satisfactory and the vehicle is working properly.
 Feedback from these surveys is sent to the dealership on a regular basis, with immediate notification to the dealership of any responses that would warrant special handling.

 ULTIMATE SERVICE.
 Newgen's subsidiary, Newgen Management Services, Inc., provides outsourced management for dealership service departments under the Ultimate Service brand.
 Many dealerships view the operation of the service department as a difficult process, and want a third party to assist them in managing their fixed operation.
 Newgen Management Services provides trained employees to the dealership, who have line authority to direct the operations of the parts and service operation.
 These employees implement a number of processes and procedures at the dealership, including the utilization of the RESULTS Program and Reservation Service.
-Newgen Management Services recently received an endorsement from the Dealer Development division of Ford Motor Company, whereby Newgen Management will provide Ultimate Service to up to twenty dealerships.
+Newgen is not certain of the viability of this subsidiary and intends to determine the future direction of Newgen Management Services, Inc. over the coming months.

 Newgen also leverages its industry expertise in the parts and service departments' operations of automobile dealerships through its Consulting Division.
 Newgen currently has a separate consulting purchase order to help Ford dealerships increase sales of tires and brakes.
-This program is called Around The Wheel and is expected to conclude in the fourth quarter of 2000.
-Newgen expects to redeploy its consultants into Newgen Management Services at the conclusion of the existing contract.
+This program is called Around The Wheel and is expected to conclude in December, 2000.